Russia-Ukraine Conflict Cyber Resource Center

 Enable TLS inspection for all potentially affected users for protection and insight

-- Protect your sensitive information from nation-state attackers.
-Set controls to protect your key intellectual property, and set up DLP rules to identify and block IP exfiltration.
+• Protect your sensitive information from nation-state attackers by setting up controls to protect your key intellectual property and DLP rules to identify and block IP exfiltration

 Employ the tenets of zero trust